 Maureen, who never had any more children, was so happy to meet her daughter.
-She proudly showed off her pictures.
+I could see the love she had for her daughter.
+She was so proud to show off her pictures.
 Her daughter looked so much like Maureen and just as beautiful.
 They began to connect on Facebook.
 Then, they arranged to meet; secretly at first.
 Her daughter didn’t want her adoptive parents to know.
 She didn’t know how they would take it.
 Maureen flew back to the east coast.
 Her daughter was recently engaged.
 So Maureen got to meet her daughter’s fiancé as well.

 After their first meeting, they stayed connected.
 It was not always easy.
 Her daughter was having a difficult time with the reunion too.
 Maureen felt her daughter would retreat from the relationship sometimes.